Algebraic Bethe Ansatz for the Open XXZ Spin Chain with Non-Diagonal Boundary Terms via $U_{\mathfrak{q}}\mathfrak{sl}_2$ Symmetry: Algebraic setting

 In the expression above, $b_\pm$ are operators acting on $\VV_\alpha\otimes\CC^2$ which we have written as $2\times 2$ matrices with entries in $\End(\VV_\alpha)$.
 Since $b_++b_-=1$, it is sufficient, up to irrelevant additive terms in the Hamiltonian, to consider boundary couplings of the form $-\mu b$, with $b:=b_+$ and $\mu\in\CC$ a coupling constant.
 The one-boundary Hamiltonian on $\Hb$ is then defined as

 One can also check that $b$ satisfies

 with

-Together with \eqref{TLrel} this means that $\Hb$ carries a representation of the blob algebra.
+Together with~\eqref{TLrel} this means that $\Hb$ carries a representation of the blob algebra.
 By construction, the actions of $\Uq$ and $\Blob$ on $\Hb$ commute with each other.
-One can actually show \cite{previouspaper} that if $\qa^\alpha\notin\pm \qa^\ZZ$, we have Schur-Weyl duality, namely $\Uq$ and $\Blob$ are mutual maximal centralisers and we have the $(\Blob,\Uq)$-bimodule decomposition
+One can actually show~\cite{previouspaper} that if $\qa^\alpha\notin\pm \qa^\ZZ$, we have Schur--Weyl duality, namely $\Uq$ and $\Blob$ are mutual maximal centralisers and we have the $(\Blob,\Uq)$-bimodule decomposition